kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 (chasing current research)

 ## Operating System Drivers
-+ Discussion of differences between OS drivers, how they compare and have they changed
++ Discussion of differences between OS drivers, how they compare and have they compare to previous efforts

 ## Rust
 + Discuss Rust as a programming language